timjs/framboos-naked/README.md

 * copy the SSH link and clone the repo with Git on the command line;
 * clone the repository with [GitHub Desktop](https://desktop.github.com);
-* Download a .zip-file and unpack it (discouraged)
+* Download a .zip file and unpack it (discouraged)

 > [!CAUTION]
 > The preferred way is to use Git instead of a .zip download.